A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries: Unified Skew-Elliptical Distributions

 Here, $Q(\zvec) = \zvec^\top\Omega^{-1}\zvec$, while \( t_d\lrp{\yvec; V, \upsilon} \) and \( T_d(\yvec; V, \upsilon) \) denote the density and distribution functions, respectively, of a zero mean $d$-dimensional multivariate t random variable with scale matrix $V$ and degrees of freedom \(\upsilon\) evaluated at $\yvec$.
 If a random variable $\mZ$ has density at~\eqref{eq:pdf_SUT}, then we write $\mZ \sim \UST_{q}\lrp{\Omega, \Delta, \Sigma, \nu} $.

-Three special cases of the UST distribution are: (i)~when $\nu\rightarrow \infty$, the UST converges to the unified skew-normal of~\cite{arellano2006unification}; (ii)~when $\Delta$ is a matrix with all elements equal to zero, then $\mZ$ is distributed symmetric multivariate t with location zero, scale matrix $\Omega$ and $\nu$ degrees of freedom; and (iii)~when \(q=1\), the UST distribution is the AC skew-t distribution. \cite{wang2024multivariate} provide a comprehensive overview of the UST distribution and its properties.
+Three special cases of the UST distribution are: (i)~when $\nu\rightarrow \infty$, the UST converges to the unified skew-normal of~\cite{arellano2006unification} (which is a re-parameterization of the closed skew normal of~\citealp{gonzalez2004closed}); (ii)~when $\Delta$ is a matrix with all elements equal to zero, then $\mZ$ is distributed symmetric multivariate t with location zero, scale matrix $\Omega$ and $\nu$ degrees of freedom; and (iii)~when \(q=1\), the UST distribution is the AC skew-t distribution. \cite{wang2024multivariate} provide a comprehensive overview of the UST distribution and its properties.